binury/WebFishingCove/Plugins.md

 - Make sure you have dotnet 8.0 installed.
 (Cove uses .net 8!)
 - Create a new class library project in your IDE of choice.
 - Add a reference to the `Cove.dll` file, this can be found in the CoveServer directory.
+- If you didnt build Cove yourself, you can download this repo and reference it as a project in your solution.
 - Create a class that extends the `CovePlugin` class.
 - Implement the `onInit` method.
 - Add a `plugin.cfg` file to the project